 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-We continued to position the fund's holdings away from the parts of the GNMA market that the Fed's buying has supported.
-We also maintained an out-of-benchmark allocation to Fannie Mae and Freddie Mac MBS.
-In general, we think that GNMAs currently offer more relative value than bonds outside the sector, such as asset-backed securities or non-agency MBS.
-However, we continue to find opportunities in collateralized mortgage obligations, mortgage-backed bonds with claims on cash flows determined by risk level, backed by collateral that we think offers fundamental value.
-We build the overall portfolio with the goal of providing shareholders with the most attractive risk-appropriate opportunities in the market, and balancing the cost of liquidity against risk level is an integral part of our investment and risk-monitoring process.
+We continued to position our holdings away from the parts of the GNMA market that the Fed's buying has supported.
+However, we have moderated this stance as the Fed has tapered its purchases.
+In general, we think that GNMAs currently offer more relative value than bonds outside the sector, so we have little exposure to out-of-benchmark sectors.
+However, we continue to find opportunities in collateralized mortgage obligations (mortgage-backed bonds with claims on cash flows determined by risk level) backed by collateral that we think offers fundamental value.
+We build the overall portfolio with the goal of providing shareholders with the most attractive risk-appropriate opportunities in the market.

-While long-term interest rates have risen from their record lows, they remain well below historical averages.
-Although rates will likely rise later in 2014, we believe that the modest pace of economic growth will moderate the upswing in yields.
-As a result, we maintain a bias within the portfolio toward segments of the market that offer attractive income opportunities and that should perform well in a low-rate environment.
-We continue to rely heavily on our extensive team of credit analysts, who provide careful, fundamental research on individual securities.
+While long-term interest rates are above their record lows, they remain well below historical averages.
+Although rates will likely rise as the Fed prepares to tighten monetary policy next year, we believe that the modest pace of economic growth will moderate the upswing in yields.
+As a result, we maintain a bias toward segments of the market that offer attractive income opportunities and that should perform well in a low-rate environment.
+We continue to rely heavily on our extensive team of credit analysts who provide careful, fundamental research on individual securities.